qutip/qutip/doc/guide/heom/bosonic.rst

 This additional term is called the ``terminator`` because it terminates the expansion.

-The :class:`DrudeLorentzBath` and :class:`DrudeLorentzPadeBath` both provide
+The :class:`~qutip.nonmarkov.heom.DrudeLorentzBath` and
-a means of calculating the terminator for a given expansion:
+:class:`~qutip.nonmarkov.heom.DrudeLorentzPadeBath` both provide a means of calculating the terminator for a given expansion:

 .. plot::
     :context: